papum20/misc__notes__AllMyProgrammNotes/misc/ia/deep-learning/basics.md

 *	`b` : bias (constant)
 *	`I^n W^n*m + B^m = O^m` : vectorized operation on `m` neurons, to produce `m` outputs in parallel

+## Misc

+**logit** : probability of a certain output
+*	e.g.: probability of different predictions at a certain step, useful to understand why one was chosen